secretstartups/handbook/sites/handbook/source/handbook/marketing/lifecycle-marketing/emails-nurture/index.html.md

 **From email and reply-to email**
 `team @ gitlab.com` -  which is a group inbox.
 Amy is also a member of this group inbox.
 **HTML files**
-All of the HTML email files are in [Litmus](https://litmus.com/folders/14964).
+All of the HTML email files are in [Iterable](https://app.iterable.com/campaigns/manage?folderId=618897).

-**For more in-depth information about how these emails are implemented, please view the [project epic](https://gitlab.com/groups/gitlab-org/growth/-/epics/62) and all associated project issues.**
+For a more in-depth look at how these emails work, please review the [Figma journey](https://www.figma.com/file/FdF9bhLOtPKah7IxarPNjO/Aug-2023-Iterable-Free-User-Email-Journey?type=whiteboard&node-id=0%3A1&t=CsoAGTyGQ4j5rLR1-1).

 ## Newsletter